MckinstryJ/NonStudentTeacherAlignments/README.md

 mfa train C:/'path to wavs directory' C:/'path to librispeech-lexicon.txt' C:/'desired output path for TextGrid files'
 ```

-This process will take some time since its training the model and optimizing it's weights.
+This process will take some time since its training the model to be as accurate as possible.
 The librispeech lexicon for english can be downloaded here: [LibriSpeech Lexicon](https://drive.google.com/open?id=1dAvxdsHWbtA1ZIh3Ex9DPn9Nemx9M1-L).

 ## Step 5: Check Results
 The final step is to make sure you check the results.
 This was important for me since the first attempt produced so many strange errors but if the first couple of files look correct you're safe to assume the remainding files are also correct.